sandeepsingh2406/Code-Search-Engine/README.md

 Project Members are: Abhijay Patne , Kruti Sharma, Sandeep Singh

-**Note** : TA or professor, when you plan to evaluate our search engine, please convey us in advance (at least an hour), so that we can start our VMs.
-We can't afford to keep the VMs running for long time (more than 2 days consecutively), so we will start the VM when you plan to evaluate and will shut down the VM when you are done.

 -------------------------------------------------------------------------------------------------------
 **Highlights and features of the application:**

 1. Search by different type of indexes: languages or tags(obtained from Ohloh's xml response)
-2. Web service is hosted on Google Cloud (http://104.197.155.244:8080/)
+2. Web service is hosted on Google Cloud
 3. Many different parameters for search available in our web service under language

 -------------------------------------------------------------------------------------------------------